Chip-Biscuit/Spider-Man-3-PC-Fix/README.md

 •    A random side mission involving the Dragon Tails and bombs inside a bank - The bombs will become too sensitive to movement to be taken outside for disposal.

-# Steam Deck
-There is also a fix specifically for the Steam Deck that supports this hardware’s requirements.
-People playing on the Steam Deck should download the SpiderMan3Fix_Steam_Deck.zip, this fix contains all of the fixes listed above.

 # Issues/Problems
 If you have any issues, with the fixes then please go to discord for help linked below. https://discord.gg/eVJ7sQH7Cc